 2. Ranger Inkssentials Water-Based Stamp Cleaner

 When it comes to cleaning stamps around children, a nontoxic solvent is a must, ensuring that no noxious ingredients end up in young ones’ eyes, noses, mouths, or anywhere else little fingers may wander.
-With that in mind, consider this nontoxic, alcohol-free, biodegradable rubber stamp cleaner.
-It’s quite effective at removing ink, and it even has a kid-approved bubblegum scent.
+With that in mind, consider this nontoxic, alcohol-free, biodegradable rubber stamp cleaner for water-based inks.
+It’s quite effective at removing ink, and it even has a kid-friendly bubblegum scent.
 It comes in a 4-ounce bottle.

 3. Tonic Studios Nuvo Stamp Cleaning Pad

 This rubber stamp cleaner stands out from the rest because of its design.
-The tool opens up like a book and contains two pads (one on either side) that are saturated with a cleaning solution.
-Simply rub your stamps on the pads to clean them thoroughly.
-This cleaner is easy to use and store and doesn’t require any bottles or cloths, but keep in mind that it will eventually dry out and have to be replaced.
+The tool opens up like a book and contains two pads (one on either side) that can be saturated with Nuvo stamp cleaning solution (which works on a variety of inks, including pigment, hybrid, and dye-based inks) or plain water.
+Simply rub your rubber or clear stamps on the pads to clean them thoroughly.

 4. Ranger Archival Ink Cleaner